Frank Acheampong: Shenzhen FC

 On 12 April 2021, Shenzhen FC announced that Acheampong had joined the team on a free transfer, signing a four-year contract.
 The club was dissolved in January 2024.

 Henan FC

 On 9 February 2024, Acheampong joined Chinese Super League club Henan FC.
+On 12 January 2026, the club announced his departure after the 2025 season.

+Dalian Yingbo

+On 24 February 2026, Acheampong joined Chinese Super League club Dalian Yingbo.

 International career

 In August 2012, Acheampong was called up to Ghana national team for the international friendly match against China PR in Xi'an.
 He made his debut in the starting lineup while Ghana drew 1–1 with China on 15 August.

 On 23 September 2012, he was made the captain of the Ghana U-20's.
 In a match against Morocco U-20 in 2013 African Youth Championship qualification, he scored twice as the Ghana U-20's won the match 4–1.

 On 10 September 2013, Acheampong scored his first international goal for Ghana against Japan in a friendly match.

 Personal life

 Frank Opoku Acheampong married his girlfriend Momie on 15 December 2019 at Peduase Valley.